“I learned not only in the classes but by the example of other girls who study with me.”

 She found her current job at Intuit through one of her classmates in the AEA program.

 Intuit, a company that often appears in articles about positive corporate culture, ranked fourth this month in the Silicon Valley Business Journal’s annual list of Best Places to Work in the Bay Area.

 “My company is amazing,” Mattar says.
 “I really like my team.
 Every single day is a learning experience.”

 After earning her AEA certificate, Mattar plans to pursue a certificate in the Project Management program.

 “So, you’re going to see me awhile,” she says.

-Learn more about the UCSC Silicon Valley Extension Administrative and Executive Assistant Certificate Program, the only accredited program of it kind.
+Learn more about the UCSC Silicon Valley Extension Administrative and Executive Assistant Specialization.